PaddlePaddle/models/PaddleCV/PaddleDetection/docs/MODEL_ZOO.md

 - Batch Normalization layers in backbones are replaced by Affine Channel layers.
 - Unless otherwise noted, all ResNet backbones adopt the [ResNet-B](https://arxiv.org/pdf/1812.01187) variant..
 - For RCNN and RetinaNet models, only horizontal flipping data augmentation was used in the training phase and no augmentations were used in the testing phase.
-- **Inf time (fps)**: the inference time is measured with fps (image/s) on a single GPU (Tesla V100) by running 'tools/eval.py' on all validation set, which including data loadding, network forwardning and post processing.
+- **Inf time (fps)**: the inference time is measured with fps (image/s) on a single GPU (Tesla V100) with cuDNN 7.5 by running 'tools/eval.py' on all validation set, which including data loadding, network forward and post processing.
 The batch size is 1.

 ## Training Schedules